-The pre-submission version of the LMNP will be presented to the village on June 8, 2015 for a 6 week consultation period (June 8 to July 19, 2015).
+The pre-submission version of the LMNP was presented to the village on June 8, 2015 for a 6 week consultation period (June 8 to July 19, 2015).
 This version is to gather village feedback prior to submitting the LMNP to Purbeck District Council (see below).

-There will be open sessions at the Lytchett Matravers Village Library where residents will be able to visit, review the plan and discuss with members of the LMNPG.
-The sessions are planned as follows, but please check on www.lmnp.org.uk as the consultation progresses.
+There were open sessions at the Lytchett Matravers Village Library where residents could visit, review the plan and discuss with members of the LMNPG.